-Central to the application of MSF are the concepts of policy window and policy entrepreneurs.
+Central to MSF are policy window and policy entrepreneurs.
 In the pursuit of national policies, timing is very crucial.
 The government is constantly bombarded with several problems that the citizens believe must be addressed through public policy.
-Given that resources are always not enough to address the grievances of the people, the government continually prioritizes the needs of the state and addresses the ones deemed to be of immediate importance to the state first.
+Given that resources are always not enough to address the grievances of the people, the government continually prioritizes the needs of the state and addresses the ones deemed to be of immediate importance first.
 In another breadth, the government is also keeping an eye on its continuous stay in office.
-What this means is that it requires unique opportunities for the government to come to pursue a given policy.
+What this means is that it requires unique opportunities for the government to pursue a given policy.
 In the parlance of this theory, such opportune times are referred to as policy windows.
-Zahariadis (2014) accounts for how windows in the political system opens.
-He posits, "[w]indows are opened by compelling problems or by events in the problem stream....
-In the political stream, a new administration may be ideologically committed to deregulation (Zahariadis 2014: 35)."
-In Ghana, the emergence of the NPP in 2001 as the party in charge of the two political branches of the government, that is the legislature and the executive, opened a political window that made it feasible for the repeal of the criminal libel law that generally undermined the work of journalists.
+Zahariadis (2014) accounts for how windows in the political system open.
+He posits, "[w]indows are opened by compelling problems or by events in the problem stream (Zahariadis 2014: 35)."

-With regards to policy entrepreneurs, MSF regards them asindividuals with vested interest in seeing a problem resolved.
+MSF regards policy entrepreneurs as individuals with vested interest in seeing a problem resolved.
 More than mere advocates of a given policy, they are rather power brokers, coalition enablers and manipulators of problematic preferences and unclear technology (Mintrom and Norman 2009 cited in Zahariadis 2014).
 Such people are always looking for policy windows so as to marshal all the resources at their disposal to couple the streams and push for the adoption of a particular policy by policymakers.
 By their close monitoring of events in the political system, policy entrepreneurs are the first to detect when a window opens and moves in to take advantage to couple the streams and push for the adoption of a policy.
 Just like epistemic communities, policy entrepreneurs are highly knowledgeable in certain policy areas and they are able to push for the adoption of such policies when they believe the timing is right.

-TheMSF was formulated within the United States' political system to explain the domestic policy process.
+The MSF was formulated within the United States' political system to explain the domestic policy process.
 Since its formulation, the theory has found wide applicability in North America and Europe to analyze various sub-national, national and international issues.
-Zahariades(2014) finds over thirty successful applications of the theory across Europe and North America.
+Zahariades (2014) finds over 30 successful applications of the theory across Europe and North America.
 However, a survey of the literature finds only a handful of policy issues in Africa that have been analyzed using the theory.
-Valery Ridde utilized the theory to explain health policy in Burkina

-Faso (Ridde, 2006).
-Offin (2011) applied MSF to account for women empowerment in Ghana.
+Valery Ridde (2006) and Ampofo (2015) utilized the theory to explain national health policy making in Burkina Faso and Ghana respectively.
+Offin (2011) has as well applied MSF to account for women empowerment in Ghana.
 However, this limited application of the theory in Africa leaves much to be desired, especially considering the fact that there are numerous policy issues across the continent that demand theoretical expositions.

 The limited application of the theory across Africa is, however, fairly understandable.
 MSF was developed to account for policymaking in democratic settings.
-Africa's political history has been one largely dominated by military and/or autocraticgovernments.
-Until the democratic wave of the 1980s, military dictatorships pervaded the political landscape.
-Given the restrictions and the secrecy that policymaking is shrouded in under such regimes, the application of MSF to explain policy making was hampered.
-However, with the current spate of democratic consolidation across the continent, and in Ghana in particular, the situation is ripe for the theory to be applied to explain policymaking.
-Moreover, the macro-level systemic focus of the theorymakes the national education reform policies of Ghana a viable policy to be explicated using the theory.
+Africa's political history has been one inundated by military and/or autocratic governments.
+Until the third wave of democracy (Huntington 1999) in the 1980s, military dictatorships pervaded the political landscape.
+Given the restrictions and the secrecy that policymaking was shrouded under such regimes, the application of MSF to explain policy making was hampered.
+However, with the current focus on democratic consolidation across the continent, and in Ghana in particular, the situation is ripe for the theory to be applied to explain policymaking.
+Moreover, the macro-level systemic focus of the theory makes the national education reform policies of Ghana a viable policy to be examined using the theory.